celescript/next-tailwind-starter/README.md

-## Next.js Starter with Atomic Design
+## Next.js Starter with Atomic Design and Tailwind CSS

 This is a starter repository for Next.js [Learn](https://nextjs.org/learn) projects.
 It includes the following features configured: